 Kenya's best coffees come from the high-altitude regions surrounding Mount Kenya, where rich volcanic soil and cool temperatures create extraordinary complexity.

 Nyeri sits on the slopes of Mount Kenya and the Aberdare Range, producing some of the most celebrated coffees in Africa.
 The region's red volcanic soil, high altitude, and cool temperatures create an intensely flavorful cup.
 Nyeri coffees are famous for their electric acidity, deep blackcurrant notes, and remarkably clean finish — the benchmark of Kenyan coffee.
+Many of the lots that command top dollar at the Nairobi Coffee Exchange originate from Nyeri county.

 Altitude